eliotwrobson/tqdm/README.md

 - `maxinterval` defines the maximum time between display refreshes.
 A concurrent monitoring thread checks for overdue updates and forces one where necessary.

 The monitoring thread should not have a noticeable overhead, and guarantees updates at least every 10 seconds by default.
-This value can be directly changed by setting the `monitor_interval` of any `tqdm` instance (i.e., `t = tqdm(...); t.monitor_interval = 2`).
-The monitor thread may be disabled application-wide by setting `tqdm.monitor_interval = 0` before instantiation of any `tqdm` bar.
+This value can be directly changed by setting the `monitor_interval` of any `tldm` instance (i.e., `t = tldm(...); t.monitor_interval = 2`).
+The monitor thread may be disabled application-wide by setting `tldm.monitor_interval = 0` before instantiation of any `tldm` bar.

 ---